User Guide

 - Edits the person at the specified

-.
+INDEX.
 The index refers to the index number shown in the last displayed person list.
 The index must be a positive integer 1, 2, 3, … - At least one of the optional fields must be provided.

 - This command will not be able to add/delete orders to this person.